IPO Details · Nasdaq:SPCX

 Greenshoe window closes

-Underwriters have 30 days after pricing to exercise the over-allotment option (typically up to 15% of offered shares).
+Underwriters have 30 days after pricing to exercise the over-allotment option of 83,333,333 additional shares (15% of the base deal).

 Nov 2026